 You have a deck to enjoy it, not to work on it!
 This simple guide helps you get your deck ready this summer faster than ever.
-Use these tips to get the work done quick, so you can get on to the important stuff like enjoying your sundeck.
+Use these tips to get the clean your deck quickly, so you can get on to the important stuff like enjoying your sundeck!

 Step 1: Prep

 To properly clean your deck and keep it from premature degradation over the year clearing your deck is essential.